abohalema98/rename_mp3_files/README.md

 ### How to Use
 1. **Prerequisites**:
    - Python installed on your system.
+Download Python from the official website: [Download Python](https://www.python.org/downloads/).
    - A folder with files you want to rename.

 2. **Run the Script**: